ibpsa/project1-boptest/bacnet/README.md

 # BACnet Interface

 The contents of this directory enables a BACnet interface to be deployed on top of a BOPTEST test case.
 In this way, BACnet applications and controllers can be used to communicate with BOPTEST measurement and control points.
-The simulation time in seconds is exposed through the interface as the first output variable ``time`` for all test cases.

 ## Architecture Concept